tybenz/ajaxAppend/index.md

 ---
 layout: default
+nav: projects
+title: Ajax Append
 ---

-## About

 This is a jQuery Plugin designed to work with Rail's UJS remote forms.
 It makes it easier to automatically inject populated templates into your page based on a JSON AJAX response.

 ## Example

-This is an example of a form that is meant to grab a block of "posts" and inject them into a feed div
+This is an example of a form that is meant to grab a block of "posts" and inject them into a feed.

 {% highlight html %}
 <!-- Initializing the ajaxAppend plugin -->